Implementation standards

 We deliver maintainable structure and runbooks so your internal owner can operate after handover.

-Outcome: continuity without lock-in behavior.
+Outcome: continuity without unnecessary dependency.

 Control objective